thenewdarling/CurseOfStrahd/Timeline.md

 - (Post-credits): After some convincing by the party, Magda agrees.
 - We stumble out into a saved but destroyed Vallaki, to discover the Baron's Manor is being set ablaze by Karl Watcher.

+#### Downtime events before Session 14

+-- The debate about drinking Lady Watcher's blood (referred to above as 'post-credits') -- The outcome of the battle is revealed.
+-- After disposing of Lady Watcher, the party head to the Vallakoviches' Manor, which seems to be on fire.
+-- Lady Watcher is known to be in Strahd's pocket

 ### Session 14 begins

 - The party escort [[Viktor]], his mother, and the newly recovered [[Stella]] to the [[Watcher Manor]], where they can stay for now while the town is in chaos.